TaitoUnited/taito-cli/docs/extensions.md

 # Extensions

-## Taito-cli command extensions
+## For Taito-cli

-You can search for taito-cli command extensions on [GitHub](https://github.com/search?q=topic%3Ataito-extension&type=Repositories).
+You can search for taito-cli extensions on [GitHub](https://github.com/search?q=topic%3Ataito-extension&type=Repositories).

 ## For code editors